sonic-net/SONiC/doc/config-generic-update-rollback/Json_Change_Application_Design.md

 ### 3.1.4 Services
 These are the SONiC services such as rsyslog, dhcp_relay, ntp-config.service, ntp.service, bgp, swss, restapi..etc.

+The 3 dots (`...`) in `ValidateService(services, validationCommand, ...)` indicate other parameters can be passed to help with detailed validation such as ConfigDB as JSON before and after the update.

 ### 3.1.5 ConfigDB
 SONiC is managing configuration in a single source of truth - a redisDB instance that we refer as ConfigDB.
 Applications subscribe to ConfigDB and generate their running configuration correspondingly.